BlueSteelApp/bluesteel-data/README.md

 The configuration for the docker containers can be found in `.dev.env`.
 All shared development environment variables should go in that file.

+# Core libraries

+## Persistence

+BlueSteel uses [sequelize](https://sequelize.org/v5/) for managing a MySQL backed persistence, as well as managing automated database migrations.

+## Message Queue

+BlueSteel uses [bull](https://github.com/OptimalBits/bull) as the default implementation of job management.
+Bull is backed by redis.

+## API Layer

+BlueSteel uses [apollo](https://www.apollographql.com/) to expose a unified graphql API for consumption by the ui.

 # Modules and Services

 BlueSteel is composed of several services, each of which is composed of isolated or shared modules.
 The modules